lidofinance/lido-improvement-proposals/LIPS/lip-2.md

   `lastCompletedEpochId`.
 Usually, it should be a frame long: 32 * 12 * 225 = 86400, but maybe
   multiples more in case that the previous frame didn't reach the quorum.

-⚠️ It is important to note here, that we collect post/pre pair (not current/last), to avoid the influence of new staking during the epoch.
+:warning: It is important to note here, that we collect post/pre pair (not current/last), to avoid the influence of new staking during the epoch.

 The following contract storage variables are used to keep the information.